-4.1.1 Who Can Submit a Certificate Application
+4.1.1 Who can submit a certificate application

-The only entities that can submit an application for a certificate are SPs that have provided their CA with an SPC Token.
-The SPC Token will serve as the means for verification.
-The SPs must have previously set up an account with the STI-PA and must provide a valid SPC token, as defined in [ATIS-1000080], to prove that it is authorized to obtain STI Certificates.
+The only entities that can submit an application for a certificate are SP that have active accounts with the STI-PA.
+The SPs must have previously setup an account with the STI-PA and must provide a valid SPC token, as defined in [ATIS-1000080], to prove that it is authorized to obtain STI Certificates.

-4.1.2 Enrollment Process and Responsibilities
+4.1.2 Enrollment process and responsibilities

-In the case of an Issuing CA that supports the ACME protocol, the procedures outlined in ATIS-1000080 shall be followed in order to create an account with the Issuing CA.
+In the case of an Issuing CA that supports the ACME protocol, the procedures as outlined in ATIS-1000080 shall be followed in order to create an account with the Issuing CA.